Capture

 Know symbols for quantities, place value, the four operations, and estimation.

-Describe and measure the physical world using geometric and quantitative characteristics, including 2D and 3D figures.
+Describe and measure the physical world using geometric and quantitative characteristics.

 Represent, interpret, and communicate numerical data visually and with words.